Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Encryption for Access Control

-There exist three common types of sharing modalities desired for time series data, varying based on the role and purpose of the data consumer; \textit{(i)}~subscription, where the data consumer is granted continuous access to the data stream as it is generated, either temporarily or until revoked, (e.g., a visualization app rendering an overview of the user's daily activity based on wearable data), \textit{(ii)}~sharing arbitrary intervals of past data (e.g., a practitioner app accessing and analyzing user's health data during past pregnancy), and \textit{(iii)}~a combination of \textit{i} and \textit{ii}. \oursystem supports the above sharing abstractions.
-To meet our design objective of realizing \textit{an efficient fine-grained yet scalable crypto-based access control}, we have to accommodate for resource-constraint IoT devices (i.e., computationally limited~\cite{hanwar:ipsn16:crosszig}) and the large volume of time series data (i.e., vast number of encryption keys).
+\lsec{key:management} \fakeparagraph{Goals.} With our crypto-enforced data access construction, we pursue a design that fulfills the following goals: \textit{(i)~Flexible sharing abstractions}:~support of the three common types of sharing modalities desired for time-series data, varying based on the role and purpose of the data consumer; \textit{(a)}~subscription, where the data consumer is granted continuous access to the data stream as it is generated, either temporarily or until revoked, (e.g., a visualization app rendering an overview of the user's daily activity based on wearable data), \textit{(b)}~sharing arbitrary intervals of past data (e.g., a practitioner app accessing and analyzing user's health data during past pregnancy), and \textit{(c)}~a combination of \textit{i} and \textit{ii}. \textit{(ii)~Efficiency:} computationally efficient crypto primitives to adhere to the constraint resources of IoT devices, \textit{(iii)~Scalability:} to cope with the velocity and large volume of time-series data.